isomerpages/moe-sls-sandbox/_teacher-user-guide/Discover/(3) Embed Integrated Apps.md

 ---
 <h1 class="page-title">Embed Integrated Apps</h1>

 <p>SLS allows system capabilities to be extended via integration with external applications.
 This accelerates the adoption and integration of new digital learning tools and resources complementary to SLS.
-While most available Apps can be browsed from the App Library, some of them can only be launched by iframe embedding within a lesson.</p>
+While most available Apps can be browsed from the App Library, some of them can only be launched via iframe embedding within a lesson.</p>

 <p>To embed an integrated App:</p>
  <ol>